security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

      the IP address of Kali Linux for the host-only network.
 If SET already displays the correct IP address in brackets (e.g., "[192.168.56.101]"), just push enter.

      Now you get to choose the website to clone.
 However, not all websites' login processes can be automatically cloned.
-     One login page that was verified to work as of November 2020 is `https://twitter.com` -- set this address as the one to clone.
+Two login pages that were verified to work as of October 2021 are `https://www.facebook.com` and `https://linkedin.com`.
+Set either of these as the address to clone.

      **Note:** Be sure you enter "https" in the URL.